the-events-calendar/the-events-calendar/readme.txt

 * Estonian from Andra Saimre
 * Finnish by Ari-Pekka Koponen
 * French from Laurent Proulx
-* German from Dennis Gruebner
+* German from Stefan Dorscht
 * Greek from Yannis Troullinos
 * Icelandic by Baldvin Berndsen
 * Indonesian from Didik Priyanto